kragen/derctuo/6-trit-variac.md

                                                1])))

-Note that this still requires only 10 terminals: three on the main transformer's secondary winding, four on the auxiliary transformer's low-turns winding, and three on the auxiliary transformer's high-turns winding.
-Like the single-transformer "practical" configuration described above, it also requires four windings and at most two jumpers; it can produce fewer distinct voltages (only 111 instead of
+Note that this still requires only 10 terminals: three on the main transformer’s secondary winding, four on the auxiliary transformer’s low-turns winding, and three on the auxiliary transformer’s high-turns winding.
+Like the single-transformer “practical” configuration described above, it also requires four windings and at most two jumpers; it can produce fewer distinct voltages (only 111 instead of
 153) but they are spaced out in a much more useful fashion: no more